sightmachine/SimpleCV/doc/installation.rst

 #.
 Install Xcode http://itunes.apple.com/us/app/xcode/id448457090?mt=12 and then run the Xcode installer.
 #.
 Install homebrew https://github.com/mxcl/homebrew/wiki/installation
 #.
-Use homebrew to install opencv, git, and the python imaging library (PIL needs the ARCHFLAGS tweak)
+Use homebrew to install opencv, git, and the python imaging library (PIL needs the ARCHFLAGS tweak), plus the SDL dependencies for pygame
 #  Homebrew puts the libraries in /usr/local/lib/, which by default isn't in the python sys.path -- either add it, or link the files
 #.
 Install scipy superpack for Mac OSX http://fonnesbeck.github.com/ScipySuperpack/
-#.
-Install pygame using the installer appropriate for Lion or Snow Leopard (not the pure python packages, the mpkg.zip files)
+#. easy_install pip and use pip install pygame
 #. clone simplecv and python setup.py install

 Before you do these you must install XCode from the App Store and run the installer!
 I'd also run these someplace you don't mind dumping a little code: